Vienna: Red Vienna

-The city of Vienna became the center of socialist politics from 1919 to 1934, a period referred to as Red Vienna (Das rote Wien).
+The city of Vienna became the centre of socialist politics from 1919 to 1934, a period referred to as Red Vienna (Das rote Wien).
 After a new breed of socialist politicians won the local elections, they engaged in a brief but ambitious municipal experiment.
 Social democrats had won an absolute majority in the May 1919 municipal election and commanded the city council with 100 of the 165 seats.
 Jakob Reumann was appointed by the city council as city mayor.
 The theoretical foundations of so-called Austromarxism were established by Otto Bauer, Karl Renner, and Max Adler.

 Red Vienna is perhaps most well known for its Gemeindebauten, public housing buildings.
 Between 1925 and 1934, over 60,000 new apartments were built in the Gemeindebauten.
 Apartments were assigned based on a point system favoring families and less affluent citizens.